Accuser goes public with complaint against Sen. Latvala. Here’s what she says he did.

 ▪ Unwanted hugs: Rogers said that during the 2016 and 2017 legislative sessions, “there were at least four occurrences of him leaning into my personal space and ‘hugging’ me. … These were not friendly hugs.
 Sen. Latvala grabbed me hard around the waist, his hands would wander up and down from right beneath my breast to the top of my butt, and he would not let go.”

-Text messages during this time period show that Rogers frequently interacted with Latvala seeking his help on legislation, reminding him of the food menu in the majority office dining room, helping him find air travel to a fundraiser.
+Text messages during this time period show that Rogers frequently interacted with Latvala, seeking his help on legislation, reminding him of the food menu in the majority office dining room, and helping him find air travel to a fundraiser.

 The text message exchanges were friendly but often not sincere, she said.
 “I had to put on a face and interact with him if I was going to work for Wilton,” Rogers said.

-Note: This story was updated to reflect Rogers’ response to Gainer’s comments and the date of the lunch meeting.